This repository includes scripts and data for the following paper:

 analysis folder, and the corresponding report can be accessed here.
 The whole-brain parcellation -

-bindingfmri_wholebrain_ROIs.nii - and corresponding .csv file with ROI ID numbers can be found in the
+bindingfmri_wholebrain_ROIs.nii, which uses the 200-parcel atlas from Schaefer et al. (2018) - and corresponding .csv file with ROI ID numbers can be found in the

-The workflow of the R analysis script is as follows:
+The workflow of the main script -

 AllSubjects_bindingfMRI-behavior.csvand label each trial according to successful retrieval of i) color, ii) sound, iii) scene features, and iv) total number of details recalled (0-3).